pingcap/docs/br/pitr-usage.md

 ---
-title: Use PiTR
+title: Use PITR
-summary: Learn how to use PiTR.
+summary: Learn how to use PITR.
 ---

-# Use PiTR
+# Use PITR

-This document describe how to deploy the relevant tool and use point-in-time recovery (PiTR).
+This document describe how to deploy the relevant tool and use point-in-time recovery (PITR).
 It aims to help you get started with this feature.

 Assume that you have deployed a TiDB cluster in the production environment on AWS, and the business team puts forward the following requirements:

 - Back up the data changes in time.
 When the database encounters an exception, you can quickly recover the business data quickly with a minimum data loss (only a few minutes of data loss is tolerable).
 - Perform business audits every month at no specific time.
 When an audit request is received, you must provide a database to query the data at a certain time point in the past month as requested.

-With PiTR, you can satisfy the above requirements.
+With PITR, you can satisfy the above requirements.

 ## Deploy the TiDB cluster and BR

-To use PiTR, you need to deploy a TiDB cluster >= v6.2.0 and update BR to the same version as the TiDB cluster.
+To use PITR, you need to deploy a TiDB cluster >= v6.2.0 and update BR to the same version as the TiDB cluster.
 This document uses v6.2.0 as an example.

-The following table shows the recommended hardware resources for using PiTR in a TiDB cluster.
+The following table shows the recommended hardware resources for using PITR in a TiDB cluster.

 | Component | CPU | Memory | Local Storage  | AWS Instance  | Number of Instances |
 | --- | --- | --- | --- | --- | --- |